lucas-campbell/simple-c-proxy/README.md

-# 112-final
+# simple-c-proxy
-HTTP extended functionality proxy for COMP112
+HTTP Proxy in C, written for COMP112 Spring 2020